Bobbyc6231/apcsa-freedom-project/tool/learning-log.md

 * Learned how to add texts and how you can add behaviors to it
 * Also discoved BB Text and Bitmap text

+### 12/02/024

+* https://www.youtube.com/watch?v=XxeD_2nTyHI, This youtube link really simplified the concepts of GDevlop
+  * Some ideas might be
+    * A space person going up because the space theme is easy to design
+    * Another minecraft game
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc